metno/emep-ctm/Input.rst

 This chapter provides an overview on the necessary input files to run the EMEP/MSC-W model.
-A complete set of input files is provided in the EMEP/MSC-W Open Source web page to allow model runs for the meteorological year 2014. :numref:`Tab-inputdata` lists the input files.
+A complete set of input files is provided in the EMEP/MSC-W Open Source web page to allow model runs for the meteorological year 2014. :numref:`tab-inputdata` lists the input files.

-The input files can be downloaded directly from our ftp server (ftp://ftp.met.no/projects/emep/OpenSource/201609/), However, the preferred retrieval method is via the `catalog tool`_ (see :numref:`sec-ModelCode`) as follows:
+The input files can be downloaded directly from our ftp server (ftp://ftp.met.no/projects/emep/OpenSource/201609/), However, the preferred retrieval method is via the catalog tool (:numref:`sec-ModelCode`) as follows:

 .. code-block:: bash